aarongaut/nextsong/README.md

 # Testing

+There are some additionally dependencies for testing

+- `black`: format checker
+- `pylint`: linter

-From the top level, do:
+From the top level, do

 ```
 make test